sav-che/TL-2/Authors/Daniels, Francis Potter {std. Daniels} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 55](https://www.biodiversitylibrary.org/item/103833#page/67/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 55](https://www.biodiversitylibrary.org/page/33259101) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Daniels, Francis Potter {std.
 Daniels}|first entry]] for this author

 ### Author

 \* Daniels, Francis Potter (1869-1947), American botanist and minister, born at Ionia, Mich.
 1869, A.B. at Michigan 1895, A.M.
 Missouri 1897, Harvard 1897-1898, Ph.D.
 1905, professor of romance languages Cornell Coll.
 (Iowa) 1906-1909, at Wabash College 1909-1916, taught in summer session at Univ.
-Colorado 1906, was assistant curator US 1911, professor of romance languages at Georgia State College for women from 1923. (*Daniels*).
+Colorado 1906, was assistant curator US 1911, professor of romance languages at Georgia State College for women from 1923.
+**Abbreviated name**: *Daniels*

 #### Herbarium and types